TensorNetwork/tensornetwork.org/src/mps/algorithms/sampling/index.md

 ## Applications and Extensions

-The MPS perfect sampling algorithm forms the update step of the minimally entangled typical thermal state (METTS) algorithm for sampling pure states whose average gives thermal expected values of a quantum system at a temperature $T$.\cite{METTS_Algorithm} The proposed next state after this step is always accepted (i.e. METTS does not do any "rejection" sampling).
+The MPS perfect sampling algorithm forms the update step of the minimally entangled typical thermal state (METTS) algorithm for sampling pure states whose average gives thermal expected values of a quantum system at a temperature $T$.\cite{METTS_Algorithms} The proposed next state after this step is always accepted (i.e. METTS does not do any "rejection" sampling).
 Although the MPS sampling algorithm is "perfect", the overall METTS algorithm is based on a Markov chain so does not perform perfect sampling.

-A deterministic version of the (two-norm) MPS sampling algorithm, which greedily selects the index values with the highest probabilities at each step, has been proposed in the context of simulating the QAOA quantum algorithm.\cite{Sreedhar_QAOA}This algorithm is not always guaranteed to give the sample with the highest probability.
+A deterministic version of the (two-norm) MPS sampling algorithm, which greedily selects index values with the highest probabilities at each step, has been proposed.\cite{OptimaTT,Sreedhar_QAOA}
+While computing a single sample this way is not always guaranteed to give the highest probability sample,\cite{Sreedhar_QAOA} keeping the top K samples can give the highest probability sample in practice and can be used for applications like function optimization\cite{OptimaTT} or graph problems through the QAOA algorithm.\cite{Sreedhar_QAOA}